 Applied Business Studies Complex 250

 More than 4,000 students are enrolled in College of Business Administration courses, pursuing careers in entrepreneurship,

 CBA offers the top online MBA program in Michigan according to U.S. News and World Report and has the nation's leading SAP University Alliance Program.

 Dean Paula Lancaster

 EHS Building 426

-The CMU College of Education and Human Services prepares students for careers that will enhance the lives of others.
-Graduates go on to successful careers as teachers, school administrators, counselors, event planners, recreation leaders, designers of the clothes we wear, or designers of the homes and buildings where we live and work.
+The College of Education and Human Services prepares students for careers that will enhance the lives of others.
+Graduates go on to successful careers in education, counseling, event planning, fashion and more.

 Anspach Hall 106

-The CMU College of Medicine is the newest addition to the university’s academic community and only the 137th medical school in the country.
-The inaugural class of 64 future doctors began their studies in August 2013.
+College of Medicine is the newest addition to the university’s academic community and only the 137th medical school in the country.
+The inaugural class of 62 future doctors graduated in 2017.
 The College of Medicine, created to address a growing shortage of doctors, is focused on preparing physicians dedicated to practicing in some of the most medically underserved communities in central and northern Michigan.

 Engineering and Technology Building 200